simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 2 Chat Ollama.md

 ---
-**Part 2 - Establish Azure Account, OpenAI _resource_, Endpoint, Keys, Deployment**
+**Part 2 - Complete Ollama Local Setup**

-3. **TODO-01**:  Establish an Azure account.
-Follow the instructions in the **Lab Setup guide** and find the _Signup Process for Azure OpenAI_ section.
-Walk through these instructions to establish an Azure Account, OpenAI _resource_, Endpoint, Keys, and Deployment.
+3. **TODO-01**:  Complete the instructions for running Ollama in your local environment.
+See the "Setup Process for Docker" and "Setup Process for Ollama" section in the **Lab Setup** guide.
+Make sure your Ollama container is running.

 ---
 **Part 3 - Initial Configuration and Test**

 4. **TODO-02**: Open the **pom.xml** file.
-Add the dependency for **Azure OpenAI**.
+Add the dependency for **Ollama**.
 The groupId value will be `org.springframework.ai`.
-The artifactId will be `spring-ai-azure-openai-spring-boot-starter`.
+The artifactId will be `spring-ai-ollama-spring-boot-starter`.
 Save your work.

 ```
 <dependency>
 	<groupId>org.springframework.ai</groupId>
-	<artifactId>spring-ai-azure-openai-spring-boot-starter</artifactId>
+	<artifactId>spring-ai-ollama-spring-boot-starter</artifactId>
 </dependency>
 ```
-- Warning: Be sure to use the dependency for _azure-openai_, NOT _openai_ in this lab.
 - Note: Some IDEs may require you to "refresh" your project after altering dependencies in Maven/Gradle.

 5.  **TODO-03**: Open the main application class at `src/main/java/com/example/Application.java`.
 Run the application.